-Top Secret Chicken Rub
+Top Secret Chicken Rub (Like Boston Market)

 Just like the pro chefs use.
 If you like restaurant-style rotisserie chicken, you'll go crazy over our Top Secret Chicken Rub.
 It's a secret blend of spices that will make your homemade chicken taste like it came from a famous rotisserie chicken chain.
 All natural.
 Contains no MSG or preservatives.
 Great for anyone who loves chicken.

 Top Secret Chicken Rub is created by Food Hacker Todd Wilbur who has spent the last 30 years reverse-engineering popular menu items at the most-loved restaurant chains across America.
 By identifying the herbs, spices and other ingredients that make great restaurant food taste so good, Todd created this custom Top Secret Chicken Rub to help you make amazing rotisserie-style chicken at home.
 All it takes is just a few shakes.
 Then cook the chicken your favorite way.

 Buy up to 5 bottles to ship for one low price!

 5.8-ounce bottle.
 Money back guarantee.
 Kosher certified.
 Gluten-free.